 HPValidate Study

-HPValidate is a study that is being led by Public Health England which will compare self-taken samples with samples taken by a doctor or nurse.
-This will help the NHS Cervical Screening Programme to decide what device/s could be used for HPV self-sampling in the future.
+HPValidate was a study led by Public Health England to compare self-taken samples with samples taken by a doctor or nurse.
+The study was designed to help the NHS Cervical Screening Programme to decide what device/s could be used for HPV self-sampling in the future.